stpettersens/ladle/README.txt

 https://github.com/danielrempel/ladle

-Unless you want to so something **extremely simple** with Ladle, I would strongly recommend that you use his fork rather than the original project listed here.
+I would strongly recommend that you use his fork rather than the original project listed here.

 ******************************************************************